|

 records around the time of death (three months) to confirm the cause of death

-and whether BWC has good cause to withdraw from the settlement;
+and determine whether BWC has good cause to withdraw from the settlement;

 b.
 Ensure